kendyl93/mern-todo-app/README.md

 Steps to start the app:

 1. Install dependencies `npm install` in root folder
-2. Start development mode of the app `npm run dev`
+2. Start development mode of the app `npm run start`

 ### TODO (Still in progress)